-Thanks to videoconferencing tools such as Skype and FaceTime, teaching music lessons online is becoming more and more popular among teachers all over the world.
+Thanks to videoconferencing tools such as Zoom, Skype, and FaceTime, teaching music lessons online is becoming more and more popular among teachers all over the world.
 In this post I’ll share a few of my own experiences teaching online piano lessons: finding the right clients, introducing concepts in online lessons, visual aids, having online students perform in your studio recitals, what to do when your screen freezes, and more.

 This post was originally published September 18, 2012 and has been revised and expanded.

 This post may contain affiliate links.
 If you purchase something through an affiliate link, I will receive a small commission at no cost to you.
 For more information, read the disclosure statement here.

 It is important to identify the best potential Skype clients

 One particular student I am teaching online at the time of writing this post is four years old (she will be five next month), and we are using Alfred’s Premier Piano Course, Level 1A.
 H is responding well to this series for many reasons:

 - She is reading at a 3rd grade level

 - She follows directions well

 - She is intrinsically motivated to learn and loves learning